When your focus is on caring for your patients day in day out, it can be easy to let your own health issues slip from your priorities.

 Society’s attitude towards mental health is changing, and we’re becoming far more aware and understanding of our need to be open about it.
 There’s no reason this should be any different for dentists.

-David was a second-year dental student.
-He had already completed a science degree at another university and had always excelled academically.
+Charlie was a second-year dental student.
+He had already completed an English degree and had always excelled academically.

-As David’s mental health became harder to manage, he began to drink alcohol more regularly.
+As Charlie’s mental health became harder to manage, he began to drink more regularly.
 This escalated quickly, and his attendance at lectures and tutorials started to drop.
-His pastoral tutor asked David to meet with him, but he missed several appointments.
+His pastoral tutor asked Charlie to meet with him, but he missed several appointments.

-David was called to attend a formal interview with the Dean of the dental school.
-When he arrived, there were noticeable signs that David had been drinking that day, which he explained by saying he’d been at a bar with friends.
+Charlie was called to attend a formal interview with the Dean of the dental school.
+When he arrived there were noticeable signs that Charlie had been drinking that day, which he explained by saying he’d been at the bar with friends.

-As a result of ongoing concerns, a formal investigation was instigated at the dental school.
-Through openness and transparency, David engaged with the process and was able to show that his poor attendance and perceived attitude problems related to his underlying health issue.
-David acknowledged that he was struggling with depression and alcohol use, and the dental school allowed him to take a break from his studies and provided him with help and support.
+As a result of ongoing concerns, formal fitness to practise procedures were instigated at the dental school.
+We were able to show that Charlie’s poor attendance and perceived attitude problems related to his underlying health issue.
+Charlie acknowledged that he was struggling with depression and alcohol use, and the dental school allowed him to take a break from his studies and provided him with help and support.

 • Health issues can arise at any time in your dental career, from the early days at university to the final years of clinical work as you look forwards to retirement.
 It is always important to seek help, the sooner the better before it becomes a fitness to practise concern.